wavemaker/docs/learn/on-premise/azure/launching-instances-in-azure.md

 lsblk
 ```

 - New volumes are raw block devices, and you must create a file system on them before you can mount and use them.
-For creating file systems use following command.
+For creating file systems, use the following command.

 ```bash
 Command : mkfs -t ext4 /dev/<block-device-name_1>